 These recipes are wonderful for Mother’s Day, Father’s day brunch, Graduation and all the other traditional things that kick off the Spring-Early Summer season.

 One of my all time favorites is a coconut layer cake with cream cheese frosting that I modified a little from an old Bon Appetit recipe from at least 15 year ago.
-I looked on Epicurious but was unable to find it in the archives, I am glad I have in my records.
+I looked on Epicurious but was unable to find it in the archives, I am glad I have it in my records.
 The other two desserts are both cheesecakes, the first one a classic that you can top with any fruit and any glaze you prefer.
 I don’t particularly like graham cracker crusts so I use all ground pecans and butter for the crust.
 The second cheesecake I made up based on my flavor preferences for dark chocolate and orange.
 I was inspired when I stopped in the market and found that Valrhona has a new chocolate bar out with a kosher mark (hechsher) that is dark chocolate with bits of orange peel in it.
 So delicious.

 Coconut Layer Cake With Cream Cheese Frosting